 Capacity Building: A set of activities that expand the scale, reach, efficiency, or effectiveness of programs and organizations.
 These activities achieve lasting positive outcomes for the beneficiary populations served by AmeriCorps-supported organizations (i.e., AmeriCorps programs).
-As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable AmeriCorps-supported organizations to provide more, better, and sustained direct services.
+As a general rule, AmeriCorps considers capacity building activities to be indirect services that enable AmeriCorps-supported organizations direct services.
 Capacity building activities cannot be solely intended to support the administration or operations of the organization.
 Capacity building activities must:

-- Be intended to support or enhance the program delivery model; - Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community; and - Enable the program to provide a sustained level of more or better direct services after the capacity building services end.
+- 1. Be intended to support or enhance the program delivery model; - 2.
+Respond to the program's goal of increasing, expanding, or enhancing services in order to address the most pressing needs identified in the community; and - 3.
+Enable the program to provide a sustained level of more or better direct services after the capacity building services end.

 CFR: United States Code of Federal Regulations.
-See AmeriCorps Regulations.